The NICD comprises of seven centres and one division, through which visitors will rotate:

 Eligible candidates: senior microbiology, virology, clinical pathology, public health or infectious disease specialists (incl. clinicians/nurses/registrars/consultants/senior technologists/senior scientists).

-Closing date for applications: 1st Friday in April.
+Closing date for applications: 3 April 2020

 - To expose senior microbiology, virology, clinical pathology, public health or infectious disease registrars or specialists to essential knowledge about communicable disease diagnosis, surveillance and outbreak response functions; and